TejashwiniNM/Smart-Wheel-Misalignment-and-Tire-Pressure-Detection-System-For-Automobiles/README.md

-# Smart Wheel Alignment and Tire Pressure Detection System for Automobiles
+# Smart Wheel Misalignment and Tire Pressure Detection System for Automobiles

 ## Overview
 The Smart Wheel Alignment and Tire Pressure Detection System is a portable, low-cost, and wireless embedded solution developed to identify wheel misalignment and tire pressure abnormalities in automobiles.
 The system is designed to provide a simple alternative to conventional workshop-based diagnostic equipment by enabling stationary inspection of wheel conditions using sensor-based measurements and wireless communication.